rosenpin/i3-agenda/README.md

 # Setup
 1. Clone the repo to a local directory `cd ~/ && git clone https://gitlab.com/rosenpin/i3-agenda`
-2. You need to create a Google API project and download your OAuth 2.0 credentials json file to the same directory from which you will run the script
+2. You need to create a Google API project and download your OAuth 2.0 credentials json file
 You can create your credentials here [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)
 If your'e having trouble, you can use this tutorial [https://developers.google.com/calendar/auth](https://developers.google.com/calendar/auth)
-3. Run the script, it will print your next event
+3. Run the script `python3 i3-agenda.py -c $CREDENTIALS_FILE_PATH` with "$CREDENTIALS_FILE_PATH" replaced by the path to your credentials.json file.
+If configured correctly, it will prompt you to log in in your browser, accept everything.
+It should print your next event.
 4. Add configuration to your bar

 Example polybar configuration